 Declared a World Heritage Site in 2001, Saltaire is a charming little village located on the River Aire.
 Named after Sir Titus Salt, builder of a textile mill, the village still thrives today, welcoming visitors free of charge.
 The village mirrors beautifully classic Italianate architecture and contains several delicious places to eat, a number of quaint shopping markets, a lush, expansive park, and an adventure playground for the kids.

-The UNESCO site can be found a fifteen minute drive from our hotel in Bradford, or twenty-five minutes on the 662 bus.
+The UNESCO site can be found a nineteen minute drive from our hotel in Bradford, or thirty-two minutes on the 662 bus.

 Over 900 years old, Skipton Castle is one of the best preserved medieval fortresses in England with every inch of the magnificent castle awaiting your discovery.
 Carrying a steep historical background, the grand manor endured a three-year siege during the English Civil War, and though the period has passed, the impressive stature and atmosphere still remains.
 Skipton Castle also has a tea room, a relaxing picnic area, and a gift shop.